yetanalytics/dl4clj/README.md

 ;; => #object[java.util.ArrayList 0x2473e02d [1, 10, 1, 11, 1, 13, 1, 12, 1, 1, 9]]
 ;; this is our first line from the csv

-;; next-record! moves the record readers interal cursor, so we should now reset the record reader
+;; next-record! moves the record readers interal cursor ;; all iterators are reset before use when they are passed as args to fns which require them ;; but if you need to manually reset one just call reset-rr!

 (reset-rr! csv-rr)
-;; this will return the reset record reader, so this fn can be at the start of a fn chain ;; you will normaly be dealing with record-reader-dataset-iterators so this fn ;; should not need to be used often, just when double checking that your data ;; was uploaded correctly
+;; will return the reset record reader

 ;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;
 ;; record readers dataset iterators (turn our writables into a dataset)